64. The Resurrection of Christ

 Isaiah prophesied that a righteous Servant would come.
 He would be rejected and despised (v.
 3), would take up our pain and bear our suffering (v.
 4), and our iniquity He would bear (v.
 6).
 The Suffering Servant would not retaliate with words, but as a sheep before its shearers are silent, He would allow them to take Him away to be cut off from the land of the living (v.
 7).
 It would be a substitutionary death, for His death would be for the transgression of God's people (v.
 8).

 He would be assigned a grave with wicked people, but in fact, His tomb would be with the rich (v.
 9).
 It would be the Lord’s will for Him to be crushed and to suffer, and through it, the Lord would make His life and death an offering for sin (v.
 10).
 It would not be His end, for He would see the light of life and be satisfied by what He accomplishes with His death (v.
 11).
 The knowledge and right response to His death will justify many, for He will bear their iniquities (another word for moral evil or sin) (v.
 11).
-He would pour out His life to death and be numbered with transgressors, but He would bear their sin and others’, praying for those that crossed the line (transgressed) against Him (v.
+He would pour out His life to death and be numbered with transgressors, but He would bear their sin and the sin of others, praying for those that crossed the line (transgressed) against Him (v.
 12).

 Jeremiah also prophesied 560 years before Christ that God would initiate a New Covenant with Israel and for all people who will believe, for He would forgive their wickedness and remember their sins no more (Jeremiah 31:31-34).
 Jesus fulfilled over 400 Old Testament prophecies during His life on earth.